HAUTE MAURIENNE SKI TOUR

 • Hire gear

-We organise a taxi or bus to Bonneval sur Arc where we spend the night.
+We either spend the night in Modane or we organise a taxi or bus to Bonneval sur Arc.
 Meet with your guide for a briefing on the week ahead.

-The itinerary below has been altered for the departure from Bonneval sur Arc…
+Note: The itinerary below has been altered for the departure from Bonneval sur Arc!

 We leave from Bonneval and make our way up to the Refuge Carro (2759m).
 We will use the early arrival time to practice with the avalanche transceivers.